 BITS DESCRIPTION

 7-6 BackOff Limit (BOLMT).
-The BOLMT bits allow the user to set its back-off limit in a relax aggressive mode.
-According to IEEE 802.3, the MAC has to wait for a random number [r] times after it detects a collision, where: (eq.1)0 < r < 2K The exponent K is dependent on how many times the current frame to be transmitted has been as follows: (eq.2)K = min (n, 10) where n is the current number of retries.
-If a frame has been retried three times, then K = 3 and r = 8 slot-times maximum.
-If it has been 12 times, then K = 10, and r = 1024 slot-times maximum.
-An LFSR (linear feedback shift register) 20-bit counter emulates a 20bit random number go from which r is obtained.
-Once a collision is detected, the number of the current retry of the frame is used to obtain K (eq.2).
-This value of K translates into the number of bits to use it LFSR counter.
-If the value of K is 3, the MAC takes the value in the first three bits of the LFS and uses it to count down to zero on every slot-time.
-This effectively causes the MAC to we slot-times.
-To give the user more flexibility, the BOLMT value forces the number of bits to lift from the LFSR counter to a predetermined value as in the table below.
+The BOLMT bits allow the user to set its back-off limit in a relaxed or aggressive mode.
+According to IEEE 802.3, the MAC has to wait for a random number [r] of slot-times after it detects a collision, where: (eq.1)0 < $r < {}{2}K$ The exponent K is dependent on how many times the current frame to be transmitted has been retried, as follows: (eq.2)K = min (n , 10) where n is the current number of retries.
+If a frame has been retried three times, then K = 3 and r= 8 slot-times maximum.
+If it has been retried 12 times, then K = 10, and r = 1024 slot-times maximum.
+An LFSR (linear feedback shift register) 20-bit counter emulates a 20bit random number generator, from which r is obtained.
+Once a collision is detected, the number of the current retry of the current frame is used to obtain K (eq.2).
+This value of K translates into the number of bits to use from the LFSR counter.
+If the value of K is 3, the MAC takes the value in the first three bits of the LFSR counter and uses it to count down to zero on every slot-time.
+This effectively causes the MAC to wait eight slot-times.
+To give the user more flexibility, the BOLMT value forces the number of bits to be used from the LFSR counter to a predetermined value as in the table below.

-BOLMT Value # Bits Used from LFSR Counter
+BOLMT Value # Bits Used from LFSR Counter ו

 2'b00 10

 2'b01 8

 2'b10 4

-2'b11 1
+2'b11 1]

-Thus, if the value of K = 10, the MAC will look at the BOLMT if it is 00, then use the lower ten bits of the LFS counter for the wait countdown.
-If the BOLMT is 10, then it will only use the value in the first four bits for the wait countdown, etc. Slot-time = 512 bit times.
-(See IEEE 802.3 Spec., Secs.
-4.2.3.25 and 4.4.2.1)
+counter for the wait wait countdown, e of K = 10, the MAC will look at the countdown.
+If the BOLMT is 10, th etc. bit times.
+(See IEEE 802.3 Spe en it will only use the value in the r ten bits of the LFSR first four bits for the

 5 Deferral Check (DFCHK).
 When set, enables the deferral check in the MAC.
-The MAC will abort transmission attempt if it has deferred for more than 24,288 bit times.
+The MAC will abort the transmission attempt if it has deferred for more than 24,288 bit times.
 Deferral starts when the transmitter is ready to transmit, but is prevented from doing so because the CRS is active.
-Defer is not cumulative.
-If the transmitter defers for 10,000 bit times, then transmits, collides, backs off, then has to defer again after completion of back-off, the deferral timer resets to 0 and restarts.
-Vereset, the deferral check is disabled in the MAC and the MAC defers indefinitely.
+Defer time is not cumulative.
+If the transmitter defers for 10,000 bit times, then transmits, collides, backs off, and then has to defer again after completion of back-off, the deferral timer resets to 0 and restarts.
+When reset, the deferral check is disabled in the MAC and the MAC defers indefinitely.

 4 Reserved

 3 Transmitter enable (TXEN).
-When set, the MAC's transmitter is enabled and it will transmit the buffer onto the cable.
+When set, the MAC's transmitter is enabled and it will transmit frames from the buffer onto the cable.
 When reset, the MAC's transmitter is disabled and will not transmit any frames.

 2 Receiver Enable (RXEN).
 When set (1), the MAC's receiver is enabled and will receive frames from the internal PHY.
 When reset, the MAC's receiver is disabled and will not receive any frames from the internal PHY.

 1-0 Reserved